 Do you feel as though you’ve lost your way?
-Does the start of 2013 have you overwhelmed?
+Does the start of the new year have you overwhelmed?
 Perhaps it seems as if you’re going in circles and don’t know what to do.
 Maybe you’re just tired of the same old grind, or know you were meant for more than this.
 Today, more than any other time in history, people are dissatisfied with their lives, and hoping that the start of a new year will turn things around!

 When some people look back on the good/bad of the past year they flip-flop between saying that their lives are a mess and being grateful for all the good that happened.
 Some may even begin looking for the thing that caused everything to slip away if the year didn’t “produce” like they expected.
 Was it their finances, their jobs, their relationships, their stress level?
 Was there a cause at all?
 People spend countless hours looking to find the reasons for their bad luck.